Oredreim/complexnumbers/README.md

    ![image](https://user-images.githubusercontent.com/53835484/65822537-b7579a00-e20b-11e9-943e-60431831b81f.png)

    As it can be seen, a laser that emits a strong light that goes through a wooden frame that in the middle is the double slit holes.
-These holes are very small and ver close to each other.
+These holes are very small and very close to each other.
    And the result is:

    ![image](https://user-images.githubusercontent.com/53835484/65822554-ef5edd00-e20b-11e9-95d7-2387c6da9f54.png)